What You Need To Know About Pap Tests

-You will be asked to complete a short heath questionnaire which will provide the doctor you are seeing with relevant medical information regarding your health.
+You will be asked to complete a short health questionnaire providing the doctor you are seeing with a complete picture of your health.
 The Pap test will be completed by either a Physician or an International Medical Graduate (IMG).
-You will be asked to lie down on the exam table and a speculum will be inserted into the vagina, to allow the cervix to be examined.
-Using a small brush, your cervix will be swabbed to collect cells for analysis.

-If you do not have OHIP coverage, make sure to take your swabs and accompanying requisitions with you at the end of the appointment, to drop off at a local laboratory.
-Nearby locations will be listed on the bottom of the requisition for your convenience.
+If you do not have OHIP coverage, make sure to take your swabs and accompanying requisitions with you at the end of the appointment, to drop them off at a local laboratory.

 After Your Appointment

 We will provide you online access to your Pap test results, through your secure and confidential Patient Portal, so that you may access them from anywhere, at any time.
 Pap test results are generally available 4 weeks after your appointment.

 When should I get screened?
 Am I eligible?

 Currently, the Ontario Cervical Screening Program recommends that women who are or have been sexually active have a Pap test every 3 years starting at age 21.

 If you are under 25, talk to your family doctor or nurse practitioner about whether you should wait until age 25 before starting cervical screening with the Pap test.
 You can meet with one of our Family Doctors via Virtual Care in in-person to get a referral to a gynecologist.

 Regular screening should continue until at least age 70 or when advised by a doctor or nurse practitioner to stop.
 Pap tests can stop at the age of 70 if a woman has had 3 or more normal tests in the previous 10 years.

 Eligible people need to get cervical screening even if they: